GraniteStateHacker/GraniteStateHacker/README.md

-Hi, I’m Jim Wilcox, Currently independent Digital Transformation and Enterprise Modernization Tech Lead,
+Hi, I’m Jim Wilcox, Currently an AI Architect with [Fog Solutions](https://fogsolutions.com),

-That's a fancy way of saying I help build (or re-build) business workflow applications into modern software platforms.
+That's a fancy way of saying I help amp business workflows with the latest artificial intelligence tools, especially in the Microsoft / Azure Cloud / .NET / Copilot spaces.
 Most of what I do supports line of business, research and development, minimum viable product (mvp) or proof of concepts.

 I'm also Microsoft MVP in Developer Technologies since 2019.